 Percentage depletion is often referred to as a government subsidy because it is an expense designed to encourage production of specific resources.
 For example, oil and gas, coal, and many other natural resources are assigned specific percentage depletion rates (between 5% and 22%), while timber is excluded from resources applicable to the method.
 To encourage development of a certain resource, Congress can simply raise the statutory percentage for the resource type.
 In addition, percentage depletion expense can transcend reality.
 How many expenses are allowed to exceed the taxpayer's basis in an asset?
 Very few expenses, if any are allowed in excess of basis.
-Savvy taxpayers can underestimate the estimate of a natural resource, accelerate its cost recovery through cost depletion, and then continue to receive depletion benefits through percentage depletion.
-For these reasons, percentage depletion is referred to as a subsidy.
+Savvy taxpayers can underestimate the estimate of a natural resource, accelerate its cost recovery through cost depletion, and then continue to receive depletion is referred to as a subsidy.